lakshmiDRIP/DROP-Fixed-Income/README.md

 # DRIP Fixed Income

-# As of 2.63 Drip is being transitioned for support and evolution by F+F. Please email lakshmi@synergicdesign.com for any other details while in transition.
+# As of 2.63 Drip is being transitioned.
+Please email lakshmi7977@gmail.com for any other details while in transition.

 **v2.63**  *1 February 2017*